the8thbit/anki/difference.md

 respect this.

 ## Added today (861864770)
-From the add window page, you can see the list of cardes added today in the browser.
+From the add window page, you can see the list of cards added today in the browser.

 ## Add/remove deck prefix (683170394)